 Solar powered evaporative coolers

 An evaporative cooler, as described in How air conditioning works, uses the evaporation of water to achieve a cooling effect.
-An evaporative cooler is only suitable in a very dry climate, but does use only about 1/4 the electricity of a conventional refrigerant-based air conditioner in order to achieve the same level of cooling.
+An evaporative cooler is only suitable in a very dry climate, but uses only about 1/4 the electricity of a conventional refrigerant-based air conditioner to achieve the same level of cooling.
 Therefore, a combined evaporative cooler and photovoltaic electrical generation system could be a much more affordable solar powered air conditioning system than solar cells connected to a refrigerant-based air conditioner, because the biggest cost in a solar electric air conditioning system is the solar array, and you’d need only a quarter as much electric generation capacity in this type of system as in a conventional refrigerant-based system.

 How about a simple attic vent?

 While solar powered air conditioning sounds like a great idea, let’s face it – it is often too expensive for most of us, or at the least, not the best way to maximize energy savings from a given investment.

 One of the most common reasons older homes overheat in the summer is that their attics are not properly ventilated.
 As a result, the attic air spaces can get as hot as 160F during the day, and all that energy slowly leaks through your attic ceiling insulation as well as back out through the roof, so that your upstairs rooms (often including the bedrooms) stay hot even at night.

 Anything you can do to ventilate the unfinished attic space will help reduce the cooling load on your house in summer, and a solar powered attic or gable vent fan can do just that, creating a simple form of solar powered air conditioning.